 You essentially have the equivalent of “Red Health” in a fighting game like Tekken Tag Tournament 2, where playing as a solo character against a tag team gives the solo player the added advantage of needing all of their red health depleted before they get knocked out.

-There are a lot of little “quality-or-life” changes made to the game that make things just a little more convenient.
+There are also a lot of little “quality-of-life” changes made to the game that make things just a little more convenient.

 For instance, you can access a basic item shop from the Regalia ( Your main means of travel throughout the world of Eos.), meaning that you can easily stock up on basic healing items – like Potions and Hi-Potions – without needing to go all the way back to a town.